RuanVFachini/AutoOpenXML/Readme.md

 ## 1 Why does this lib exist?

-### Using C# attributes annotations 'AutoOpenXML' was created to smooth the exportation process of object collections to the worksheet, providing the correct formats without great cost of implementation.
+### Using C# attributes annotations 'AutoOpenXML' was created to smooth the exportation and importation process of object collections to the worksheet, providing the correct formats without great cost of implementation.

 ## 2 How to use